Jazzy After Midnight

 Monday - Saturday: 12N - 6PM

-Raised on all kinds of jazz, which tends to be her go-to favorite, she also listens to a variety of other styles of music.
+Raised on all kinds of jazz, she also listens to other styles of music.
 Karen enjoys traveling, live music, reading, movies, her church family, and relaxing with friends.

-Along with her on-air duties, she is also Creative Director for our 5-station group, managing in-house production of commercial spots.
+Along with her on-air duties, she is also Creative Director for our 9-station group, managing in-house commercial production.

 Dave Koz